DynamicDyno/dynamicdyno.github.io/_posts/2014-8-17-als-ice-bucket-challenge-naysayers.md

 Do you get mad at people who work traditional fundraisers because they're only contributing their time, but not their money?
 You do?
 All right then, that does explain things.

+There's a street performer in Boulder who gathers a large crowd and while performing tells them:

+> Listen, I don't need a hundred of you to give me a dollar.
+All I need is one of you to give me a hundred dollars.

+Likewise, the ALS Association doesn't need every person to donate.
+But the more people who participate, even without donating, can only help the association and, in turn, people with Lou Gehrig's Disease.

+### I'm convinced.
+What now?

 I propose that we all take a chill pill, enjoy [LeBron James screaming like a little girl](http://instagram.com/p/rzLh7nCTEk), and stop the fucking naysaying.